Six fundamental ways to make a better conference

 • Most colorful clothing

 Feeling whimsical?
 For a pair share, pick neutral substitutes for partners A and B. For example: “One of you is cup, one of you is saucer.”
 “One of you is coffee, the other tea.”
 “One of you is sun, one is moon.”
-There are plenty of other pairs you can use (rock and roll, knife and fork, bread and butter) but avoid those that could have a negative connotation (e.g., life and death, right and wrong).
+You can use plenty of other pairs (rock and roll, knife and fork, bread and butter) but avoid those that could have a negative connotation (e.g., life and death, right and wrong).
 And if you’re running multiple pair shares in a session, have Partner B start first sometimes, and change partners and who-goes-first strategies as well.

 Are there other ways to decide who goes first?